Profile

 Abstract

 Johannes Quaas is University professor for Theoretical Meteorology.
-He is the designated speaker of the "Breathing Nature" initiative that at Leipzig University and partner institutions aims to build a cluster of excellence on the connection between biodiversity and climate change.
-Johannes Quaas is an expert on clouds and climate change, particularly with regard to the role of anthropogenic particles (aerosols) for clouds and climate.
+He is an expert on clouds and climate change, particularly with regard to the role of anthropogenic particles (aerosols) for clouds and climate, and with regard to the interaction with vegetation biodiversity.
+Johannes Quaas is speaker of the area of excellence Life:Earth:Humans of Leipzig University.
 His team uses climate models as well as satellite observations.
-He was a lead author for the 6th Assessment report of the Intergovernmental Panel on Climate Change.
+He is a review editor for the upcoming 7th Assessment report of the Intergovernmental Panel on Climate Change (IPCC), and was lead author for the 6th IPCC report.
 Johannes Quaas leads work packages in several European projects, he is active in the German Meteorological Society and in the University Partnership for Atmospheric Sciences.

 ORCID: orcid.org/0000-0001-7057-194X